 Is a patent application prepared by a patent attorney a guarantee that it won’t be invalid or be narrow?
 Absolutely not.
 However, based on the experience and judgment of the patent attorney, it will result in a significantly better work product than what the inventor could do by themselves.

 Patent application costs must be balanced with value

-The approximate costs for preparing a patent application falls within a range.
-Often, patent attorneys like to compare cost with complexity of the invention.
-Complexity of the invention is a good rough guideline to determine approximate cost.
-However, in my experience, complexity of the invention is only one factor among many in determining cost.
+The approximate costs for preparing a patent application fall within a range.
+Often, patent attorneys like to compare the cost with the complexity of the invention.
+The complexity of the invention is a good rough guideline to determine approximate cost.
+However, in my experience, the complexity of the invention is only one factor among many in determining cost.